On homotopy exact sequences for normal schemes: An application to morphisms to curves

 In this section, we apply Proposition \ref{geomexact} to morphisms from smooth varieties to smooth curves over a field of characteristic $0$.

 \begin{dfn} (\cite{Ho2}\,Definition 2.5) We shall write

-for the property of a profinite group defined as follows: A profinite group $G$ has the property $\mathbb{P}_{\not\exists \twoheadrightarrow \infty}$ if, for an arbitrary open subgroup $H\subset G$ of $G$, there exists a prime number $l_{H}$ such that there is no quotient of $H$ which is free pro-$l_{H}$ and not topologically finitely generated. \end{dfn}
+for the property of a profinite group defined as follows: A profinite group $G$ has property $\mathbb{P}_{\not\exists \twoheadrightarrow \infty}$ if, for an arbitrary open subgroup $H$ of $G$, there exists a prime number $l_{H}$ such that there are no quotient profinite groups of $H$ which are free pro-$l_{H}$ and not topologically finitely generated. \end{dfn}